 There will be some costs you need to consider when remortgaging.

 If your current mortgage is tied into a deal, you may have to pay an early repayment charge to get out of that deal.
 It’s normally a percentage of your mortgage balance and will be detailed in your mortgage offer.
 If you can’t find it, just contact your current lender and they’ll be able to tell you how much it will be.

 We offer a range of mortgages which have no product fee.

 Mortgages with a product fee usually have a lower interest rate during the initial rate period.
 It can be added to your mortgage, but it means you pay interest on the product fee unless it’s repaid within 21 days of completing on your mortgage.

-Most of our mortgages offer a free standard valuation up to a property value of £2.5m.
+Most of our mortgages offer a free standard valuation.
 It makes sure the property is worth the amount you stated in your application.

 You need a solicitor/conveyancer to help with the legal aspects of remortgaging.
 On most of our mortgages we’ll pay your standard legal fees.

 The account fee is charged by us for providing and administering your mortgage.
 It’s payable on completion, however you can defer this fee until the end of your mortgage.

 As you already have a mortgage on your home, you’ll be used to budgeting for different household costs such as utility bills, shopping and insurances.
 We look at how much you earn, what regular payments you make and your day-to-day living expenses.

 You can use our handy budget calculator to help you work out how much you spend each month.